wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-admin-reach/includes/13-summary.md

  You learned about the following topics in this module:

--   REST APIs to automate common Power BI admin tasks
+-   Describe the various embedding scenarios that allow you to broaden the reach of Power BI

--   Power BI cmdlets for Windows PowerShell and PowerShell core
+-   Understand the options for developers to customize Power BI solutions

--   Power BI cmdlets
+-   Learn to provision and optimize Power BI embedded capacity and create and deploy dataflows

--   Automating common Power BI admin tasks with scripting
+-   Build custom Power BI solutions template apps